 In the same way that racing cars use softer rubber compounds on their tyres to stick to the race track, climbing shoes use softer rubber compounds, allowing significantly more friction between the shoe and the rock, enabling a better cling-on factor.
 Most approach shoes use similar ‘sticky’ rubber to climbing shoes, providing more security and confidence on the rock, where the harder rubber compounds of hiking shoes, designed more for durability, will often slip or skid.

 The other big difference between the Guide Tennie and most hiking shoes is the aggressiveness of the lugs on the sole.
 The Guide Tennie has a dot pattern on the base, closer to the smooth sole of a climbing shoe, rather than the deep lugs of a hiking shoe, which are designed for grip on muddy trails.
 Many approach shoes also have a protective rubber rand, which provides friction and prevents wear when jamming the shoes into cracks in the rock.

-Finally, while there is wide variation across models, some approach shoes will be stiffer for what climbers call ‘edging’ – standing on small footholds in the rock – while others will be softer, more suited to what climbers call ‘smearing’ – trusting your weight to standing on the ball of your foot and relying on the friction between the rock and the rubber to hold you.
+Finally, while there is wide variation across models, some approach shoes will be stiffer for what climbers call ‘edging’ – a rock climbing term for standing on small footholds in the rock – while others will be softer, more suited to what climbers call ‘smearing’ – trusting your weight to standing on the ball of your foot and relying on the friction between the rock and the rubber to hold you.

 These days there are many more approach shoe brands and models available than the Five Ten Guide Tennie, and they exist on a continuum between shoes that are much more focused on the climbing part of the approach and those that are more ‘all-rounders’, designed with hiking in mind.